Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: expected coefficient constraints on the coefficients

 When $d_{th}$ is chosen, the expected coefficient constraints can be obtained by using signal significance.
 The results of the expected coefficient constraints in the case of complex vector kernel, real vector kernel, hard-efficient kernel, and the classical kernel are shown in Tables~\ref{table:conservative}, \ref{table:rconservative}, \ref{table:cconservative}, and \ref{table:kconservative}, respectively.
+It can be seen that the muon collider with $\sqrt{s} \geq 10\;\rm TeV$ has tighter constraints than the ones at the LHC~\cite{CMS:2019qfk,CMS:2020ypo} in Table~\ref{table:constraints}.
+We speculate that this is due to the fact that, compared to the classical case, the Hilbert space in which the data resides is of higher dimensionality and thus the data is better separable.
+The sensitivities of the muon colliders to the aQGCs are competitive with future hadron colliders and even better at the same c.m. energy.
+The muon colliders are suitable to study the aQGCs because of the high energies and luminosities as well as having a cleaner experimental environment than hadron colliders.

 For comparison, we take $\sqrt{s} = 10\;\rm{TeV}$ and $S_{stat}=2$ as an example, as can be seen from the Fig.~\ref{fig:compare}, the expected coefficient constraints are tightest for coefficients $f_{M_{2,3,4}}$ and $f_{T_5}$ when the kernel is real vector kernel.
-Only for the $O_{T_1}$ operator does the classical kernel perform best.
-This shows that instead of affecting the performance of k-means, the quantum kernel function outperforms a classical kernel in most cases.
+This shows that instead of affecting the performance of k-means, the quantum kernel function outperforms a classical kernel.
+While the SM and NP signals are most effectively distinguished when utilizing the hardware-efficient kernel, the fact that the SM leaves small residuals in the NP signals results in the least stringent constraints.

-The muon collider with $\sqrt{s} \geq 10\;\rm TeV$ has tighter constraints than the coefficient constraints at the LHC~\cite{CMS:2019qfk,CMS:2020ypo} in Table~\ref{table:constraints}.
-It is more advantageous to detect aQGCs at muon collider because of its high energy and luminosities as well as having a cleaner experimental environment than hadron collider.
-For $\sqrt{s}=10\;\rm TeV$, $14\;\rm TeV$ and $L=10\;\rm ab^{-1}$ muon colliders, the expected coefficient constraints at $S_{stat}=2$ are about two to three orders of magnitude stronger than those at the $\sqrt{s}=13\;\rm TeV$ LHC at the $95\%$ C.L., as shown in Table~\ref{table:constraints}.
-Thus, the sensitivities of the muon colliders to the aQGCs are competitive with future hadron colliders and even better at the same c.m. energy.

 After all, it can be conclude that the QKKM algorithm is an effective tool to search for the NP signals.
-For most cases, the real vector kernel works better than the classical kernel, not to mention the potential that the QKKM can cope with future developments in quantum computing for example when the M.C. data is generated by a quantum computer.
-Note that for all the quantum kernels, the matrix elements can be calculated using swap test, therefore can be accelerated by multi-state swap test~\cite{liu2022multistate,Fanizza:2020qjq}.
+The real vector kernel works better than the classical kernel, not to mention the potential that the QKKM can cope with future developments in quantum computing for example when the MC data is generated by a quantum computer.
+Note that for all the quantum kernels, the matrix elements can be calculated using swap test, therefore can be accelerated by multi-state swap test~\cite{Liu:2022jsp,Fanizza:2020qjq}.

 At this stage, the effect of noise in quantum computing is unavoidable.
 In comparison with the Ref.~\cite{Zhang:2023ykh}, the quantum computer has the same task of computing the kernel matrix, two of the quantum kernel functions~(real and complex vector kernels) used are the same, the dimensions of the vectors dealt with are of the same order of magnitude, and thus the number of qubits used is the same, and the size of the datasets are also of the same order of magnitude.
 Therefore, we directly borrow the results from the Ref.~\cite{Zhang:2023ykh} to estimate the effect of noise.
 According to Ref.~\cite{Zhang:2023ykh}, the noise-induced relative errors when using the real and complex vector kernels can be estimated to be about $6.25\%$.
 In addition, the error from noise induced by the hardware-efficient kernel is expected to be even smaller, because the quantum circuit of the hardware-efficient kernel does not contain CNOT gates.
 Therefore, the above error value is the upper limit of the noise-induced error of the hardware-efficient kernel.